PreemptCordon/design/15search/filters.md

 - hiding posts from people who've blocked you
 - hiding posts from people you've blocked
 - hiding docs with ACLs that deny you
+	- doc ACL could consent to deranking or delisting or behind CW tag
 - hiding because mods (ran twice for transparency report)
 - personal mutes